 - See Pizzaland, the Muffler Man, and other sites from the opening credits

-- Sit at the booth where Tony sat in the restaurant where the final scene of the series was filmed
+- Sit at the booth where Tony sat and eat complimentary onion rings in the restaurant where the final scene of the series was filmed

 What Is Not Included?